 - If the affected area is too contaminated by bits and pieces of things, use tweezers to pick them out and then clean the area.

 - After completely cleaning the wound, apply an anti-inflammatory (or a disinfectant or an antiseptic) to dry out the area and help rebuild the damaged tissue.
 If not the wound will take longer to recover.

-- Although it’s much better for the wounds to heal in contact with the air, sometimes they need to be protected to be able to close completely.
-For those wounds, use gauze or any other soft and hypoallergenic fabric to protect the area.
-Change the dressing every day.
-That way you can check it every time and see if the wound needs more humidity or needs to dry out.
-You’ll guarantee complete treatment for your skin and your body.
+- It’s much better for the healing process if the wound is in contact with fresh air, but sometimes they need to be protected to be able to close completely.
+For those wounds, use gauze or any other soft, hypoallergenic fabric to protect the area.
+Change the dressing every day to see how it’s doing and keep it clean.